 Why is this so?
-We might offer a variety of explanations for this seemingly contradictory situation.
+A variety of explanations might be cited.

-Some Christians insist that faith and politics don't mix, or that somehow they exist in two different "realms" and shouldn't have any meaningful interface.
-We can be good Christians, on the one hand, but that doesn't have anything to do with our political views.
+Some Christians insist that faith and politics don't mix, or that somehow, they exist in two different "realms" and shouldn't have any meaningful interface.
+We can be good Christians, on the one hand, but that doesn't have anything to do with our social or political views.
 Most Christians who hold to this view do so unconsciously: they simply have never considered whether their faith in Jesus has anything to do with the workings of culture or the institutions of our society.